 - Test names are different depending on the language or framework.
 Some ecosystems use file names (e.g., Ruby, Python), while others use class names (e.g., Java, C#, C++).

 - Test report formats are different depending on the framework.
-They all roughly follow JUnit report format, but the details vary.
+They all roughly follow the JUnit report format, but the details vary.

 We solved this problem by making the CLI extensible.
 It consists of the core engine and the glue layer that adjusts the input/output to the formats supported by each tool.
 It’s a pseudo plugin system, which won’t be a surprise to those familiar with my work on Jenkins 😀.
 The end result is that it’s quite simple to support different test runners.
 (If you’re interested in contributing, our CLI is open-source and we welcome contributions!)